 Violations of this policy may be grounds for serious disciplinary action, up to and including termination for employees and expulsion for students.

 The unlawful use, manufacture, distribution, dispensation, sale, or possession of any illegal drug is prohibited in any work area of MIT at any time.
+For purposes of this policy, marijuana is considered an “illegal drug” because it remains illegal under federal law.
 Violations of this policy may be grounds for serious disciplinary action, up to and including discharge.

 The use of illegal drugs in the workplace can obviously affect the work of the drug user, and it can also affect those who work or study with the drug user.
 Problems arising from drug abuse can be successfully handled in a majority of cases, provided they are recognized in the early stages and referral is made to the appropriate source.
 The Institute's Personal Assistance Program provides substance abuse assessments.
 Individuals who are suffering from drug abuse are encouraged to seek assistance from this program.
 All referrals and treatment records are strictly confidential.
 In instances where it is necessary, sick leave will be granted for inpatient treatment or rehabilitation on the same basis as it is for other health concerns.

 The federal government requires that each employee directly engaged in the performance of work under a federal grant or contract must

 - be provided with a copy of a statement describing the employer's policy, and

 - be notified that, as a condition of employment on that grant or contract, the employee will abide by the terms of the policy and will notify the employer if he or she is convicted of any criminal drug statute violation in the workplace no later than five days after such a conviction.